-The Local Own Risk and Solvency Assessment Report is prepared at least annually as required by the local Belgian regulator.
-The Own Risk and Solvency Assessment Yearly Report is presented and validated by the Executive Committee and by the Board of Directors of Athora Belgium before being sent to the regulator.
+The Own Risk and Solvency Assessment Report is prepared at least annually as required by the Belgian Regulator.
+The Own Risk and Solvency Assessment Yearly Report is presented and validated by the Executive Committee and by the Board of Directors of Athora Belgium before being sent to the Regulator.

-On a quarterly basis, a light Own Risk and Solvency Assessment report (presented under the form of a Risk Dashboards), focusing on the key risks and performance indicators, is shared by the Chief Risk Officer with the Executive Committee and the Board of Directors (also discuss at Audit and Risk Committee), aiming at keeping their members continuously and properly informed about the risk profile development and thus, supporting the decision-making process of the Company.
+On a quarterly basis, a light Own Risk and Solvency Assessment report (presented under the form of a Risk Dashboard), focusing on the key risks and performance indicators, is shared by the Chief Risk Officer with the Risk Management Committee, the Asset-Liability Management Committee (for specific risks like Credit risk and Liquidity risk), the Executive Committee and the Board of Directors (also discussed at Audit and Risk Committee).
+This broad sharing of risk reporting aims at keeping all their members continuously and properly informed about the risk profile development and thus, supporting the decision-making process of the Company.